Is Dental Sedation for A Child Safe?

 Preparing for Dental Sedation for A Child

 We want your child to have the best possible experience while at the dentist.
-Before administering dental sedation for a child you should explain to your child what will happen, to help them understand the procedure.
+Before sedating a child for dental work you should explain to your child what will happen, to help them understand the procedure.
 It is important to use words and concepts they will understand and not be fearful of (such as “taking a nap”).
 Help your child understand that it is okay to be scared but the staff at our Keswick Kids Dental clinic and the pediatric dentist that does sedation will do everything to keep them safe and comfortable.

 Our pediatric dentist that does sedation will give you specific instructions prior to the sedation procedure such as fasting or restricting food and drink.
 It is important to follow these instructions closely to prevent nausea and vomiting.
 It is also very important to inform our staff of your child’s full medical history, as well as any prescriptions and medications your child may be taking.

 Dressing your child in comfortable and loose-fitting clothing allows our staff to attach monitors easily but also ensures the patient will stay warm and relaxed during the procedure.

 We also recommend your child bring along a comfort item from home such as a small toy, stuffed animal, or blanket.
 This can help distract and keep them calm.
 If there are siblings that require supervision, we highly recommend bringing a second parent/family member or arrange childcare during the dental appointment.
 This will allow you to give your child your undivided attention.